ethereum/remix-ide/docs/file_explorer.md

 Publish to Gist
 ---------------

-The icon (marked **I.** in fig.1) publishes all files from the current Workspace to a gist. **The Gist API requires users to be authenticated** to be able to publish a gist.
+The icon (marked **J.** in fig.1) publishes all files from the current Workspace to a gist. **The Gist API requires users to be authenticated** to be able to publish a gist.

 Click [this link](https://github.com/settings/tokens) to Github tokens setup and select Generate new token.
 Then check the **Create gists** checkbox and generate a new token.
 Also make sure you check the box to enable the creation of Gists with this token.